 I talked with a butcher to learn everything about these two kinds of meat, from origin, taste, and texture, to the best cooking methods.

 Today, I’ll explain every difference between veal and lamb and give you my tips on shopping for these juicy cuts.

-- Veal is meat from calves.
-Lamb comes from young sheep.
+- Veal is meat from calves and lamb comes from young sheep.

-- Veal tastes similar to beef and has a neutral flavor.
-Lamb has a gamey taste and is more intense than veal.
+- Veal tastes similar to beef and has a neutral flavor while lamb has a gamey taste and is more intense than veal.

 - Lamb is usually cooked to a medium level, but veal is best grilled or broiled.

 Veal and lamb meat are sourced from different animals, which can explain the differences in their characteristics.

 Buying from trustworthy sellers is one way to ensure you get quality lamb and veal meat.
 ButcherBox is an online meat delivery service that sells high-quality meats.

 Veal is meat that comes from calves.
 The difference between beef and veal is that beef comes from mature cows, while veal comes from a calf — a cow that hasn’t reached maturity.